ozkrm40z/BinSearchGo/README.md

 BinSearch algorithm made on Golang

+* Array should be previously sorted
-Only works for int numbers
+* Only works for int numbers